hpaluch/PIC32MX470-Curiosity/README.md

 | 4 | 12 | RPG6/SCK2 | `I2S1_BCLK` | 29 | BCLK |
 | 6 | 13 | RPG8/SDO2 | `I2S1_MOSI` | 32 | DACDAT |
 | 21 | 14 | RPB8/REFCLKO | `I2S1_MCLK` | MCLK |

+Additional Peripherals:
+- RGB LED:
+  - Lits RED on general exception forever
+  - Lits Magenta on bootstrap exception forever
+- Application #2: Copies state of Button S1 to LED3.
+- Console output redirected to UART1, using J5 mikroBus1 connector
+  RX (Input to PIC) and TX (Output from PIC)
+  - connect using any cand of 3.3V TTL UART cable to USB, and set 115200 Baud, 8-bit data, no-parity, no flow-control

 Regarding MCC Harmony code generator - there is Audio Codec Library for WM8904 on: